-In order to assure consistency with the applicable LCP requirement that any significant increase in the number of vehicles resulting from residential development in the vicinity along Palmetto Avenue be accompanied by traffic studies which anticipate peak hour traffic impacts on the intersection, independent verification of the Applicant's trip generation analysis will be required.
-Therefore, the Appellant's contention raises a substantial issue with respect to the approved project's conformity with LCP policies requiring traffic studies and resolution of traffic impacts.
-Because the City's approval required the adequate provision of parking per the requirements in the code and because any spill over parking from the proposed development would be allowed to park on Palmetto, as Caltrans confirmed there is legal parking opportunity in existence along this stretch, the Appellants' contentions do not raise a substantial issue of conformance with the LCP requirements regarding parking.
+In order to assure consistency with the applicable LCP requirement that any significant increase in the number of vehicles resulting from residential development in the vicinity along Palmetto Avenue be accompanied by traffic studies which anticipate peak hour traffic impacts on the intersection, independent verification of the Applicants' trip generation analysis is required.
+Therefore, the Appellants' contention raises a substantial issue with respect to the approved project's conformity with LCP policies requiring traffic studies and resolution of traffic impacts (see LCP Sections 'Fairmont West - Traffic' and 'Plan Conclusions - Community Scale and Design', below).
+However, with respect to the Appellants' parking contentions, because the City's approval required the adequate provision of parking per the requirements in the code and because any spillover parking from the proposed development would be allowed to park on Palmetto, as Caltrans confirmed, there is adequate legal parking opportunity in existence along this stretch, the Appellants' contentions do not raise a substantial issue of conformance with the LCP requirements regarding parking.